lucasnathaniel/K4L1_me/_posts/2021-06-21-web-chall-coin-exchange-wectf2021.md

 ![](https://i.imgur.com/h8o4Fkp.png)

-Badly, the admin don't have Eth, so we need to buy with his money(on Ranking Page show that the admin had `$1000000000000`).
+Badly, the admin doesn't have Eth, so we need to buy with his money(on Ranking Page show that the admin had `$1000000000000`).

 ```js
 <!DOCTYPE html>